Skip to content

 But if nothing felt bright or strong or actionable from today’s exercise, an outside eye can speed things up.
 If you’d like some help turning insights into action, come see me for one affordable (sliding scale) private hour where we can talk frankly about your writing and how to take it where you want to go.

 But if talking to a coach isn’t your style: I invite you to re-read your answers to the above questions (or write new ones!) about once a week.
-It’s a free, relatively easy way to self-coach your way to a more satisfying writing life.
-You can do this, you just need to engage your intelligence and give it space to work.
+Keep doing that for as long as the answers feel relevant.
+When they start to feel stale, do the journaling exercise again and see what’s changed.
+Repeat the cycle forever, or until you’re happy or bored.
+(That plan is a free, relatively easy way to self-coach your way to a more satisfying writing life.
+It’s great to work with someone supportive, but it’s also beautiful to simply engage your intelligence and give it space to work.)

-The brain’s natural desire is to solve and organize, so if you’re not getting results today, try again later.
-Give it time.
+The brain’s natural desire is to solve and organize, so if you’re not getting results from journaling right now, try again later.
+Give your mind time.
 By repeatedly asking your brain to solve and organize your thoughts about writing, you create the conditions where your intelligence will gently start to sort confused muddles into simplicity and insight.
 Good ideas can’t be lost, but they do take a while to show up if you don’t prompt them, so: prompt good ideas as often as you can.

 xo, megan